Archive for April, 2026

 Submit your latest work to Nanoscale Horizons and Materials Horizons now

-We are pleased to announce an open call for submissions to this themed collection on Beyond Post-Li Batteries: From Materials Discovery to Interface Engineering running across Nanoscale Horizons and Materials Horizons.
+We are pleased to announce an open call for submissions to this themed collection on Beyond Li Ion Batteries: From Materials Discovery to Interface Engineering running across Nanoscale Horizons and Materials Horizons.
 This themed collection is guest edited by Professor Haegyum Kim (Lawrence Berkeley National Laboratory, U.S.A.), Professor Raju Kumar Gupta (Indian Institute of Technology Kanpur, India), Professor Fang Liu (University of Wisconsin-Madison, U.S.A.) and Professor Lingzi Sang (University of Alberta, Canada).

 As energy storage demands surpass the limits of conventional Lithium-ion systems, the field is rapidly pivoting toward high-performance, sustainable alternatives.
-We are pleased to announce a Themed Collection on Beyond Li-ion Batteries, aiming to bridge fundamental materials discovery with rigorous surface/interface engineering and economic viability.
+We are pleased to announce a Themed Collection on Beyond Li Ion Batteries, aiming to bridge fundamental materials discovery with rigorous surface/interface engineering and economic viability.
 We invite communications and reviews covering diverse chemistries (e.g., Na-ion, K-ion, multivalent, and solid-state systems) to Nanoscale Horizons and Materials Horizons.
 This collection specifically seeks to connect theoretical innovation with practical realization and standardization.

 This themed collection particularly welcomes submissions from the following research topics: